rerobots/hardshare/doc/pages/install.md

 ### Containers

 Hardshare shares hardware among remote users through containers.
-The term *container* in the context of hardshare includes Linux containers.
+The term *container* in the context of hardshare includes Linux containers and other kinds of contained runtime environments, such as [bhyve](https://wiki.freebsd.org/bhyve), emulators, and proxies.
 Supporting software that facilitates containers in hardshare are known *cproviders*.
 For new users, Docker is a good first cprovider to try and is the default in a newly installed `hardshare` client configuration.

 Finally, releases of the client are available at <https://github.com/rerobots/hardshare/releases>